Apply for a retention licence

 - Applicant advertises licence application (WORD - 93.0 KB) in local and statewide papers within 14 days of knowing the priority.

-- Objections may be lodged within 21 days of advertisements.
+- Objections or comments may be lodged within 21 days of advertisements.

 - Address any Native Title requirements*

-- DJPR assesses application and objections.
+- DJPR assesses application, objections and comments.
 Applicant may be asked for additional information.

 - DJPR makes recommendation to grant or refuse the licence.